meandair/rweather-decoder/README.md

 [filip@fractal ~]$ decode-metar -p 16Z.TXT 16Z.json
 ```

-The decoded METAR reports will be saved to a JSON file `16Z.json`.
-The `-p` option enables pretty-printing of the output JSON file for improved readability.
-The output file contains an array of decoded reports.
+The decoded METAR reports were saved to the JSON file `16Z.json`.
+The `-p` option enabled pretty-printing of the output for improved readability.
 Here is an example of a decoded METAR report for the LFBD airport (Bordeaux–Mérignac Airport):

 ```json
 [